TinoTonic/REDCap-SDTM-automation/README.md

 * 📚 Controlled Terminology
 * 🔤 Codelists

+### 📂 Notebook Structure

+The main workflow is contained in REDCap_SDTM.ipynb, which is divided into two dedicated notebooks for specific tasks:

+- Gen_SDTM_Map.ipynb generates the SDTM mapping.

+- Gen_aCRF.ipynb generates the annotated CRF (aCRF).

+These notebooks are subdivisions of the main REDCap_SDTM.ipynb workflow, allowing the user to run or branch either the SDTM mapping or aCRF generation independently.

 ## 🔍 Overview

 This project provides a Google Colab notebook for generating CDISC SDTM mapping specifications and SDTM-annotated Case Report Forms (CRFs) from REDCap metadata and SDTM annotations.